OCA/account-financial-tools/account_document/README.rst

         2. We don't have any constraint to what we need (for eg. we can have two journal entries with same document numbers)
         3. For eg, in argentina, the document number for a Invoice is '0001-00000001' and you can have many invoices with same document number (for eg. for purchases and for eg. for different document types)

-* New model "account.vat.responsability".
+* New model "afip.responsible.type".
 Required for fallowing items and also used to decided if vat taxes are required or not on sale invoices.
 * New model "account.document.letter".
 Used mainly to map between vat reponsabilities between receptor and issuer of a document.
 It is used also to show or not taxes on reports
 * Modification on reports to show or not taxes regardin document letter